Oculomotor, trochlear and abducens nerves (III, IV and VI cranial nerves). Details about paralytic strabismus Pathogenesis of vision diseases

 • Classification

-In this case, the eye is displaced into the zone of action of a healthy or less affected muscle.
-The patient has difficulty moving the eyes in the direction of the paralyzed muscles, which leads to double vision.
+In this case, the eye shifts to the zone of action of a healthy or less affected muscle.
+The patient has difficulty moving the eyes towards the paralyzed muscles, resulting in double vision.

 With complete external ophthalmoplegia, the eyeball is constantly in a static position, which leads to the development of ptosis.
-Partial internal ophthalmoplegia occurs due to the expansion of the pupil that does not respond to light.
+Partial internal ophthalmoplegia occurs due to the dilation of a pupil that does not respond to light.

 The symptoms of the disease are as follows:

-• With external partial ophthalmoplegia- a noticeable deviation of the eyeball towards the healthy side;
+• For external partial ophthalmoplegia- noticeable deviation of the eyeball towards the healthy side;

 • In the area of muscle paralysis- limitation or absence of movement of the eyeball, partial or complete diplopia;